These Banana Chocolate Muffins make the perfect travel snack.

 - 1/2 tsp salt

-- 1 egg beaten
+- 1 egg - beaten

 - 90 ml vegetable oil

-- 3 large bananas mashed
+- 3 large bananas - mashed

-Preheat the oven to 200/180 fan/400/gas 6
+Preheat the oven to 200C (400F)

 Line a muffin tray with paper or silicone muffin cases.

-Mix the dry ingredients together in a large mixing bowl
+Mix the dry ingredients together in a large mixing bowl.

-Mix the wet ingredients together well in a large jug..
+Mix the wet ingredients together well in a large jug.

 Pour the wet ingredients into the dry, and fold together until all the dry ingredients have disappeared.

-I like to use a soup spoon for this, it's the perfect size.
+I like to use two soup spoons for this, they’re the perfect size.

 Pop in the oven and bake for 20- 25 minutes.